William Breck Torrance

 William Breck Torrance (1888 – 25 July 1956) was a Scottish amateur golfer who played in the early 20th century.
-Torrance's best performance came in the 1927 Open Championship when he tied for tenth place.
-His younger brother, Tony, was also a noted amateur golfer.

 Early life

-Torrance was born in Edinburgh in 1888.
+In 1888, Torrance was born in Edinburgh.
+His younger brother, Tony, was also a noted amateur golfer.

-1927 Open Championship
+Golf career

 The 1927 Open Championship was the 62nd Open Championship, held 13–15 July at the Old Course at St Andrews in St Andrews, Scotland.
-Amateur Bobby Jones successfully defended the title with a dominating six stroke victory, the second of his three victories at the Open Championship.
+Amateur Bobby Jones successfully defended the title with a dominating six stroke victory.
+Torrance's best performance came at the event where he tied for a tenth place finish.

 Death

 Torrance died suddenly at his home in Edinburgh on 25 July 1956.